emuuu/MongoRepository/README.md

   }
 }
 ```
-Then add an [entity](https://github.com/emuuu/MongoRepository/blob/master/sample/WeatherForecast.cs) which implements IEntity<string> which basically means it has an ID field with Bson attributes
+Then add an [entity](https://github.com/emuuu/MongoRepository/blob/master/sample/WeatherForecast.cs) which implements IEntity<string> which basically means it has an ID field with Bson attributes.
+By default the entities type name is used as name for the database and the collection as well.
+If you desire to use a database and/or a collection whose names differ from this you can use the referring attributes.
 ```
+    [EntityDatabase("WeatherForecastDB")]
+    [EntityCollection("WeatherForecastCollection")]
     public class WeatherForecast : IEntity<string>
     {
         [BsonId]